 It is important that you read the information below before you make a complaint.

-- We will consider and respond to all complaints made, but not all complaints proceed to an investigation.
+- We consider all complaints but not all complaints proceed to an investigation.

-- We will always contact you in response to your complaint and give you reasons for our decision.
+- We will always contact you in response to your complaint and give you reasons for our decisions.

 What we cannot do:

-- We cannot become your advocate for Centrelink matters or give you legal or similar advice.
+- We cannot advocate for you or give you legal or similar advice.

 - We cannot direct Centrelink to take action or change a decision.

 If your complaint is about a Centrelink debt, please read our factsheet about Centrelink’s online income data matching system.

 If you want Centrelink to change a decision, you can ask for a review.
 Almost all decisions can be reviewed, for example, if Centrelink: